krunalijain/aws-bootcamp-cruddur-2023/journal/week9.md

     ]
   }
   ```
+  Added this JSON policy in IAM Role of CodeBuild.
  ![](https://github.com/krunalijain/aws-bootcamp-cruddur-2023/assets/115455157/2910e720-caeb-433f-832e-ad06d2e3c72a)

  ## Build Succeful
  I got a success status after 10mins, as it takes time to spin up ECS, ALB tasks, and other tasks to load.

  ![](https://github.com/krunalijain/aws-bootcamp-cruddur-2023/assets/115455157/6e02f005-15f0-4838-bfc5-e273a3a54dee)

+ So that was it in this week-9 all about building CI/CD CodePipeline and make it successfully working.